[Updated May 8, 2023]

 Encompassing parts of Hwy 226A, US 221, Tom’s Creek Road, NC 80, and the BRP, the diamond-shaped route includes 190 steep, climbing curves, including switchbacks that loop nearly 360º!

 Along these hair-raising hairpin curves, you’ll see the stunning mountain scenery, sheer cliffs, and verdant valleys this area is known for.
-It’s one of the best places to see Fall colors in Western NC.
+It’s definitely one of the best places to see Fall colors in Western NC.

 The challenging drive is so popular, the Switzerland Inn has an 8-room Diamondback Lodge reserved primarily for groups of motorcyclists and sports car enthusiasts.